Engineering

 3. Find a freelance WordPress plugin developer.

 The first option is, perhaps, the simplest out of them all.
 However, it requires you to have a lot of free time and some advanced programming skills.
 That’s why a lot of business owners prefer to work with freelance developers.
-You can start by looking at platforms like Upwork, Freelancer, Guru, Codeable, and WPHired.
+You can start by looking at platforms like Upwork, Freelancer, Guru, and Codeable.
 They can help you find developers, check references, and reviews.

 So, what skills should you look for in a WordPress plugin developer?